 Mr. Gordon reviewed the progress and discussions on this project.

-Mr. MacNabb made a motion to accept , Inc.Alternate #1York Shores L and York Shores Dr Alternate #2Old Oak Trail form the Lightwood Road Project Contract and to authorize Mr. Holland and Mr. Goran to sign the Mr. Carlton seconded the motion.
+Mr. MacNabb made a motion to accept Arrowood General Contracting, Inc.’s bid prices for additive Alternates 1 (York Shores Lane and York Shores Drive) and 2 (Old Oak Trail) for the Lightwood Road Project and to authorize Mr. Holland and Mr. Goran to sign the change order authorizing Arrowood to do said work.
+Mr. Carlton seconded the motion.
 The motion passed 3-0.

 Adjournment